thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 There are companies out there that really needs this information, to take an informed decision about how to continue, as they might not in a financial position to replace their aging hardware, or purchase ESU licenses.
 And as you all know, to take an informed decision, you need all the information required to make that informed decision regarding how to proceed.

+**Disclaimer: This solution will also be presented as-is.
+Be aware that Microsoft might choose to make changes on how to bypass the Windows 11 requirements, and the workarounds I present here might also stop working.
+The best option is to replace unsupported hardware with supported hardware, where possible.
+Also find the official risks as outlined by Microsoft [here](https://support.microsoft.com/en-us/windows/installing-windows-11-on-devices-that-don-t-meet-minimum-system-requirements-0b2dc4a2-5933-4ad4-9c09-ef0a331518f1).**

 ## Windows 11 requirements

 Let's examine the [Windows 11 requirements](https://www.microsoft.com/en-us/windows/windows-11-specifications).